 Human activity on the island of Sicily dates back to 12,000 BC.
 Over the years, the island’s rulers include Romans, Greeks, Phoneticians, Germanic Goths, Arabs, Spanish and of course — the Italians.
 With seven UNESCO World Heritage sites and over 25 castles scattered around the island, the rich historical makeup of its past can be felt everywhere you explore.

-RELATED: Popular Hotels To Stay at in Sicily
+RELATED: Luxury Hotels To Stay at in Sicily

 Mount Etna (and its Vino)